SourojitGhosh/SourojitGhosh.github.io/_portfolio/portfolio-2.md

 ---
-title: "P>We tested ChatGPT in Bengali, Kurdish, and Tamil.
+title: "We tested ChatGPT in Bengali, Kurdish, and Tamil.
 It failed."
 collection: portfolio
 ---